Remediate CI/CD failures with Port AI & Cursor

 CI/CD pipeline failures interrupt your development flow.
 Engineers often need to inspect logs manually, identify the root cause, and apply a fix, which adds toil and context switching.

-This guide shows how to orchestrate automated CI failure remediation with Port and Cursor.
-When a GitHub workflow run fails, Port enriches context from your catalog, invokes a Cursor automation to diagnose and fix the issue, and notifies the relevant team in Slack.
+This guide shows how to orchestrate automated CI failure remediation with Port workflows and Cursor.
+When a GitHub workflow run fails, a single event-triggered workflow enriches context from your catalog, launches a Cursor cloud agent to diagnose and fix the issue, and notifies the relevant team in Slack.

 Common use cases

-- Auto-triggered remediation - Trigger a Port workflow on CI failure so Cursor investigates and creates a fix PR.
+- Auto-triggered remediation - Trigger a Port workflow on CI failure so Cursor investigates and creates a fix pull request.

-- Context enrichment before remediation - Pull repository, service, and team context from Port before invoking Cursor.
+- Context enrichment before remediation - Pull repository, service, and team context from Port before launching the Cursor agent.

 - Cursor marketplace-aligned setup - Use Cursor's CI Autofix automation pattern and connect it to Port orchestration.

-- Flexible orchestration path - Choose Cursor-native automation, or use Port workflows with the Cursor agent node when you need extra workflow nodes in the same flow.
+- Flexible orchestration path - Use the Cursor Agent node in the sample workflow, or the Create Cursor Cloud Agent integration action when you need the Ocean integration path in the same flow.

 Prerequisites